romzorus/karnaboo/README.md

 - [ ] encrypt communications
 - [ ] establish a communication protocol between server and agent so that the communication doesn't have to use multiple ports
 - [ ] create installation script / packaging .deb and more
+- [ ] add a little security in the communication protocol by using ip filtering (and expiring tokens issued by the agents for the server ?)

 ## Contributing
 All contributions, tips and ideas are more than welcome.